felipetovarhenao/bell-tutorials/public/markdown/06_functions.md

 ---

-Now that you’ve mastered functions, you’re ready to learn about list-specific functions.
+Now that you’ve mastered functions, you’re ready to learn about list-oriented functions.
 These are specialized tools for manipulating complex data in _bell_.